zuozhenggh/learning-library/analytics-library/oas-retail-qsr/create-main-dashboard/create-main-dashboard.md

 ## **Task 2:** Discover insights
 The data visualization capabilities in Oracle Analytics Server are extensive, include things like mapping and custom calculations.
 In this exercise we will use both capabilities: we will create custom calculations based on two available metrics, and we will then display the results on a map.

 1. In this first exercise we will create our first visual.
 Lets view sales by location.
-Using the visualizations menu on the left side of the pane,
+Using the visualizations menu on the left side of the pane:
     - **Control select** and choose **'State'** and **'Sales'** in the **"region1"** dataset.
     - **Right click**, select **'Pick Visualization'**.